Estrogen dominance is a condition where there is an overload of estrogen that occurs as a result of…

 What Causes Estrogen Dominance?

-- Diets high in carbohydrates, gluten, grains, fructose, artificial sweeteners such as Splenda, trans fats, low-fat and non-fat diets, low fiber intake
+- Diets high in processed carbohydrates, gluten, grains, fructose, artificial sweeteners including Splenda, trans fats, low-fat and non-fat diets, low fiber intake

 - Adrenal insufficiency.
 Many symptoms of adrenal fatigue are very similar to those of estrogen dominance.
 Chronic stress produces excess amounts of cortisol, insulin and norepinephrine.
 When the adrenals become depleted, they may sequester progesterone to help make cortisol.
 The drop in progesterone can result in excess estrogen.

-- Eating non-organic foods, processed foods, factory-farmed animal protein and dairy, too much coffee
+- Eating non-organic foods, processed foods, factory-farmed animal protein and dairy, red dye and chemicals in food

-- Glyphosate exposure (the main ingredient in Roundup)
+- Glyphosate exposure (the main ingredient in Roundup), pesticides, atrazine, GMOs

-- Aging: estrogen tends to increase in both men and women as they age; 75-80% of women over age 35 tend to be estrogen dominant
+- Aging: estrogen tends to increase in both men and women as they age; it’s estimated that 75-80% of women over age 35 tend to be estrogen dominant

 - Halogen exposure (fluoride, chlorine, bromide)